aml-org/syaml/README.md

 # SYaml

-This project provides a Pure Scala YAML processor that has no dependencies on external libraries.
+The SYaml project provides a Pure Scala YAML 1.2 syntax processor that has no dependencies on external libraries.

-SYaml is a YAML 1.2 syntax parser written in Scala.

 # About

+This project includes the following:

-The lexer converts YAML files to YEAST tokens using Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference)).
+- The lexer converts YAML files to YEAST tokens using Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference).

-The parser uses the lexer YEAST token output to generate a hierarchical model.
+- The parser uses the lexer YEAST token output to generate a hierarchical model.

-The structure of the model matches the structure created by the [YAML Reference Parser](http://ben-kiki.org/ypaste/)).
+  The structure of the model matches the structure created by the [YAML Reference Parser](http://ben-kiki.org/ypaste/).

 # Features

 - Complete YAML 1.2 processor
-- Able to parse all examples from the [YAML specification](http://www.yaml.org/spec/1.2/spec.html).
+- Able to parse all examples from the [YAML specification](http://www.yaml.org/spec/1.2/spec.html)

 ## In development